-These 3 different smoothies are full of nutrients, flavor, and so filling that you will love incorporating them into your daily routine!
+These 3 different flavors of hormone balancing smoothies are full of nutrients, flavor, and so filling that you will love incorporating them into your daily routine!
 I’m sharing with you all the reasons why these smoothies are a great way to start your day, and naturally balance your hormones to set you up for success for living your most vibrant life.

 Let’s talk healthy breakfasts